Index ¦ Archives ¦ Atom ¦ RSS

 Workstation Product Environment Installation

-On my laptop I use GNOME Shell as desktop environment, to install it I make use of a package group that provides all the required packages to make of this Fedora Custom Operating System install a Fedora Workstation:
+On my laptop, I use GNOME Shell as my desktop environment.
+To install it, I used a package group that provides all the necessary packages to transform this minimal installation into a Fedora Workstation:

 su -c 'dnf group install workstation-product-environment'